Skip to main content

 Why you should set a probability for your Business Development leads

-Written by Ian Remington
+Written by Crelate Support

-Updated over a week ago
+Updated over 3 weeks ago

 The Potential Value should ultimately set the anticipated total revenue you should receive should you close that opportunity.
 But of course, your pipeline will likely be full of leads, many of which won't close or even be engaged with.
 As a result, the Expected Value helps to set a more realistic valuation calculator for your pipeline.
-Think of the Potential as the highest possible ceiling of revenue for your pipeline while the Expected as a more realistic number to hit.
+Think of the Potential as the highest possible ceiling of revenue for your pipeline, while the Expected as a more realistic number to hit.

-You'll have the ability within each stage to set a default Probability as well to avoid the necessity of adding a probability each time.
+You'll have the ability within each stage to set a default Probability as well, to avoid the necessity of adding a probability each time.
 This can easily be altered at any time from your sales board and is simply set as a default.

 As your pipeline of leads and value grows, you'll be able to watch your Expected Value and compare versus a previous time period.